Internet Shutdowns Blog

 July 7, 2023

-In the case of Aribam Dhananjoy Sharma @ Paojel Chaoba & ors. vs State of Manipur, the Court issued directives to alleviate public hardships resulting from the complete internet ban in the State.
+In the case of Aribam Dhananjoy Sharma @ Paojel Chaoba & ors. v.
+State of Manipur, the Court issued directives to alleviate public hardships resulting from the complete internet ban in the State.
 The order also aimed to uphold State security and safeguard the lives and properties of citizens.

 July 17, 2023